refuel-ai/refuel-docs/docs/python-sdk.md

 These functions let you retrieve information about labeling tasks defined within a project, and start and cancel a task run.

-### Get Tasks
+### Define a new Task

-You can retrieve a list of all tasks within a given project as follows
+You can create a new task programmatically within a given project as follows:

 ```python
 import refuel